GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceGambit.md

 ---
-title: 'namespace Gambit'
+title: "namespace Gambit"
-description: 'TODO: see if we can use this one: '
+description: "TODO: see if we can use this one: "

 ---

-# Gambit
+# namespace Gambit

 TODO: see if we can use this one:  [More...](#detailed-description)